merely-useful/py-rse/index.md

 ## Establish a Code of Conduct {#teams-coc}

-A Code of Conduct has four purposes:\index{Code of Conduct (for project)}\index{project!Code of Conduct}
+The starting point for making a project more inclusive is to establish a Code of Conduct.\index{Code of Conduct (for project)}\index{project!Code of Conduct}
+This does four things:

-1. To promote fairness within a group.
+1. It promotes fairness within a group.
-2. To reassure members of marginalized groups who have experienced harassment or unwelcoming behavior before that this project takes inclusion seriously.
+2. It reassures members of marginalized groups who have experienced harassment or unwelcoming behavior before that this project takes inclusion seriously.
-3. To ensure that everyone knows what the rules are.
+3. It ensures that everyone knows what the rules are.
     (This is particularly important when people come from different cultural backgrounds.)
-4. To prevent anyone who misbehaves from pretending that they didn't know what they did was unacceptable.
+4. It prevents anyone who misbehaves from pretending that they didn't know what they did was unacceptable.

+More generally,
-A Code of Conduct makes it easier for people to contribute by reducing uncertainty about what behaviors are acceptable.
+a Code of Conduct makes it easier for people to contribute by reducing uncertainty about what behaviors are acceptable.
 Some people may push back claiming that it's unnecessary, or that it infringes freedom of speech,